 The suggestions included making more land available for building houses, which government ministers are still looking at.

-Next story in National: US student pleads guilty to crash death charges
+Next story in New Zealand: US student pleads guilty to crash death charges

 Copyright © 2012, Radio New Zealand